thure-kaspar/stu-mgmt-service/README.md

 ### Docker

 This project may be run using docker compose.
-The docker-compose file is inside the stu-mgmt-web-client (frontend) repository.
+The docker-compose file is inside this repository.
 To run it you need to build the stu-mgmt-service (backend/this repository) and stu-mgmt-web-client (frontend).
 Just run the build-docker.sh script once in front- and backend before executing docker compose.

 You may also run this project without docker compose but still through docker by executing the start-docker.sh script.